The purpose of this policy is to ensure that schools follow the correct process when authorising an exemption from attendance and enrolment.

 Schools may contact their regional office for help or questions related to exemptions from school attendance or enrolment.

-- Ministerial Order – Exemption for children turning six years of age while attending a second year of kindergarten
+- (staff login required) – Exemption for children turning 6 years of age while attending a second year of kindergarten

-- Ministerial Order – Exemption to allow for employment in the entertainment industry
+- (staff login required) – Exemption to allow for employment in the entertainment industry

-- Ministerial Order – Exemption if leaving school is in the best interests of the child
+- (staff login required) – Exemption if leaving school is in the best interests of the child